-The Councils continuously look at opportunities for effectiveness and efficiency gains throughout the range of activities and outcomes that they are expected to deliver to their communities and businesses.
+The councils continuously look at opportunities for effectiveness and efficiency gains throughout the range of activities and outcomes that they are expected to deliver to their communities and businesses.

-The Council through this Long-term Plan commits to continuing its involvement in investigating and joining collaborative processes and shared projects with its neighbouring councils, where there are advantages and efficiencies in doing so for the council and the community.
+Southland District Council through this long term plan commits to continuing its involvement in investigating and joining collaborative processes and shared projects with its neighbouring councils, where there are advantages and efficiencies in doing so for Council and the community.

-5 Lidar stands for Light Detection and Ranging and is a remote sensing method that uses light in the form of a pulsed laser to measure ranges (variable distances) to the Earth.
+5 LiDAR stands for Light Detection and Ranging and is a remote sensing method that uses light in the form of a pulsed laser to measure ranges (variable distances) to the Earth.